gthvn1/c-to-webassembly/README.md

     - So we have two ways to run the code:
       - a standalone application that uses [Raylib](https://www.raylib.com/) and that can be run using: `./game_rl`
       - a web application that uses HTML Canvas for rendering.
 The `game.wasm` is generated from `game.c`.
-  - Step3: (not tagger yet)
+  - **Step3**: (not tagger yet)
-    - Can we only use one C file that uses [Raylib](https://www.raylib.com/) but can also generates a wasm module.
-In this case function provided by [Raylib](https://www.raylib.com/) will be implemented in the `main_wasm.js`.
+    - Can we only use one C file that uses [Raylib](https://www.raylib.com/) but can also generates a wasm module?
+      - In this case function provided by [Raylib](https://www.raylib.com/) will be implemented in the `main_wasm.js`.
-    - This will allows to have the same code for both renders.
+    - This will allow to have the same code for both renders.

 ## Requirements
   - llvm: we are using clang for compilation.